Kids Critical Care Research

 The research team

 Jonathan specialises in the care of critically ill children, including a large proportion of perioperative cardiac surgical patients.
-His research is focused on heart function and its relationship to heart swelling, and the role of heart cell membranes during states of reduced blood and oxygen supply.
+His PhD focused on heart function, swelling and mechanisms of injury.
 Please visit Jonathan's University of Sydney profile page for more information.

 - Dr Stephen Jacobe, Clinical Associate Professor and Staff specialist